frovedis/frovedis/doc/tutorial/tutorial.md

     3   50   2      25   30   20

 Type of sum, max, min is the the same as the type of the column.
-The type of avg is is double.
+The type of avg is double.
 If the type of the column does not support these operations (in the case of string), exception is thrown.
 The type of count is size_t.